developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/about/index.md

  * **jpegQuality** sets image quality to `.jpeg`.
  * **bpp** sets the bits-per-pixel for a monochromatic image.
 * Added `ScannerConfig.DecoderParams.I2of5` decoder parameter:
- * **febraban** can enable or disable insertion of special "check" characters in the transmitted data stream of Interleaved 2 of 5 barcodes that are of length 14 and meet specific Febraban criteria.
+ * **Febraban** can enable or disable insertion of special "check" characters in the transmitted data stream of Interleaved 2 of 5 barcodes that are of length 14 and meet specific Febraban criteria.
 * **Support for Presentation mode** activates continuous scene detection; scanning begins upon motion detection without a trigger press.
 Supports the following parameters:
  * enum `SceneDetectionQualifier` under `ScannerConfig` acts as a qualifier for starting scene detection when Presentation is selected as Aim Type.
  * Reader parameter `sceneDetectionQualifier` in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` activates the Presentation mode of scanning based on a Scene Detection Qualifier.